masomaster/mancala/setup.md

 ✅ **DONE** (Monday morning, 10am)

 ## Icebox
-- As a user, I want to be able to click a button to get a pop-up with information on mancala and its history.
 - As a user, I want the page to have responsive design (esp. for phone-size screens).
 - As a user, I want to play against a computer that randomly picks pits.
     - If implemented, should also add a selector at start to choose human or computer opponent.
 - As a user, I want the seeds to be sown sequentially with an interval (not all at once).
+Try tools from here: https://www.youtube.com/watch?v=705XCEruZFs&ab_channel=Fireship
 - As a user, I want to see individual seed images in each pit (rather than a number)
 - ✅ As a user, I want the app to randomly pick which player goes first for each game.
+- ✅ As a user, I want to be able to click a button to get a pop-up with information on mancala and its history.
 - ✅ As a user, I want to be able to set my name instead of "Player 1" or "Player 2"
 - ✅ As a user, I want a running tally of total wins and losses per player.
 - ✅ As a user, I want the reset button to "click" (change color or give some indication of having been pushed).
+- ✅ As a user, I want the game to be over when all pits on only one side of the board are empty (not the full board).
 - As a user, I want to see a design down the middle of board (between rows).
 - As a user, I want to see a label so I know which side of the board is mine.